kfjahnke/envutil/README.md

 pass this to switch on OIIO's 'conservative filter' on or off (pass 0 or 1);
 the default is to have it on.

-# Parameters for mounted image input
+# Parameters for mounted (facet) image input

-When --mount or --facet are given, this overrides any --input parameter you may have passed - you wouldn't, usually, but leave 'input' unset if you use a mounted image as input.
+When --facet is given, this overrides any --input parameter you may have passed - you wouldn't, usually, but leave 'input' unset if you use a mounted image as input.

-## --mount IMAGE PROJECTION HFOV  load non-environment source image
+## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL
+##     load oriented non-environment source image

 envutil can 'mount' images in various projections and hfov which may only cover a part of the full 360X180 degree environment.
 This routes to different code,